netcup-community/community-tutorials/TEMPLATE.md

 Existing customers can add the product easily and quickly.

 # Step 2 - Basic configuration of the server
-After the provisioning of the server and the first login with the username `root` and the password sent by email, the first step is to update the basic configuration of the server.
+After provisioning of the server and the first login with the username `root` and the password sent by email, the first step is to update the basic configuration of the server.

 1. Change the root password by means of `passwd`.
 2. Import the current security updates with `apt-get update && apt-get upgrade -y`.